128technology/docs/docs/config_multicast.md

 * BGP over SVR configured to the hub
 * PIM configured with the same RP on the LAN interface
 * IGMP configured on the LAN interface
-* Using tenant studebaker on the LAN where the IGMP joins will come from
+* Using tenant `studebaker` on the LAN where the IGMP joins originate

 ```
 config
     authority